Why Omega Pet Foods?

 World Class Manufacturing

 The production facility is veterinary approved for dry pet food exports and is HACCP (Hazard Analysis and Critical Control Point) and FSSC 22000 certified.
 To comply with these certifications, regular independent audits are performed at the manufacturing facility .
 The facility is owned by a consortium of private investors and BEE Companies.

 Continuous laboratory testing

 Continuous laboratory testing is done on raw ingredients, as well as on the final product, by internal as well as external laboratories.
 This ensures that the products meet all the guaranteed nutritional values and are contaminant free.
 Membership of the PFI (Pet Food Industry Association of Southern Africa) also brings additional peace of mind for consumers, as random, independent quality and ingredient checks are done on food bought by the PFI in the retail environment.

 Omega Pet Food also promotes your dog’s optimal health and well-being in the following ways:

 Omega contains Omega Oil+®, a special blend of animal, fish and plant oils, in the optimum omega-6: omega-3 proportion.
 Supplementary salmon and flaxseed oils supply EPA and DHA, the important Omega-3 fatty acids.

-Omega products are low allergenic, Ostrich is used as the main source of protein and no beef (or beef fat), artificial colourants or flavourants are included.
+Omega products are low allergenic, Ostrich, chicken and lamb are used as the main sources of protein and no beef (or beef fat), artificial colourants or flavourants are included.
 Beef and beef by-products have proved to be the protein most commonly associated with dietary related allergies in dogs.